Mithnar/PlayniteVndb/README.md

 ## Installation

+### .pext
+- Download the pext extension: https://github.com/Mithnar/PlayniteVndb/releases
+- Drag and Drop the pext file onto your Playnite application
+- Accept the installion and restart Playnite
+- Configure the extension to your needs (Settings../Metadata Sources/VNDB)
+- You can now use "Download Metadata" under "Edit Game Details" to use VNDB as a metadata source

+### .zip
 - Download the zipped extension: https://github.com/Mithnar/PlayniteVndb/releases
-- Unzip and drop the "Extensions" and "ExtensionsData" folders into your Playnite directory
+- Unzip and drop the "Extensions" folders into your Playnite directory
 - Configure the extension to your needs (Settings../Metadata Sources/VNDB)
 - You can now use "Download Metadata" under "Edit Game Details" to use VNDB as a metadata source